Our Favorite Tourist Stereotypes

 - We are still salty about the loss of our NBA team, the Seattle Supersonics.

-- Stereotypical things we’re generally fond of: Hiking and Camping, Boating and Watersports, Aerospace, Technology, Coffee, Libraries, Rain, Working too Much, Beer, Music Festivals, Weed, and Seafood.
+- Things we’re generally fond of: Hiking and Camping, Boating, Aerospace, Technology, Coffee, Libraries, Rain, Working too Much, Beer, Music Festivals, Weed, and Seafood.